websurfin/websurfin.github.io/_pages/about.md

 ### My qualifications
 I have a Bachelor's degree from Cal Poly, SLO, where I majored in computer science and minored in data science.

-I plan to finish a Master's degree in computer science at Dartmouth College by December 2021.
+I have completed a Master's in Computer Science at Dartmouth College, with degree conferral expected soon.

 #### Coding skills
-* I use Python (barring a few high-performance edge cases where I have used C++) in my machine learning work and for any small scripts I need to write.
+* I use Python (barring heavily used computational code or GPU code - where I will use C++) in my machine learning work and for any small scripts I need to write.
 As such, most of my project work has been and will mostly continue to be in Python.
-* Proficient (if a bit rusty) with Java, having used it at Amazon in a system with very high transactions per second as part of the Prime team.
+* Proficient (if a bit rusty) with Java, having used it throughout my undergraduate education as well as during my one year junior developer position at Amazon in a system with very high transactions per second as part of the Prime team.
-* Capable of writing C/C++ code well.
+* Proficient with C/C++ (and planning to learn Rust soon) and comfortable using Makefiles to specify dependencies.
-* Comfortable using LaTex and Markdown to generate documents.
+* Comfortable using LaTex and Markdown to generate tidy documents.
-* Getting better at using Git each day.
+* Competent with Git and getting better at using it each day.
 * Happy to learn new languages/frameworks.

 #### Technical skills
-* Experienced at organizing computation for reliable, parallelized computation on very large datasets.
+* Experience with organizing computation for reliable, parallelized computation on very large datasets.
     * Processed ~4 TB of data in one social media project, in a set of computations which required thousands of CPU hours.
 * Comfortable using and designing APIs.
     * Have done data scraping using pushshift, Reddit, Twitter, Google Cloud and other APIs, following rate limits where necessary.
     * When at Amazon, my team focused on maintaining and improving an internal API to handle Prime benefit requests for clients based on a customer's region and Prime type.
 * Excellent at taking raw data and engineering a tidy, efficient form to use in the future.
+    * Proved crucial when managing thousands of computation jobs on somewhat unreliable computation cluster.
+    * Key skill I gained was designing appropriate data artifacts, allowing my programs to identify missing/errant artifacts and run computation as necessary.
 * I design code in a modular style which minimizes duplication of code.
 This also leads to a project structure which is easy to understand and consequently easier to work with.
     * Often complimented on the readability of my code

 ## Hobbies